The-Adam-The/location_guessr_group_project/README.md

  Each session has three rounds and you're given a breakdown of your scores at the end of the session.
 You are free to play as many sessions as you like.

- If you have any feedback for the game, or if you find any game break bugs please just post a comment on github and we will get back to you.
+ If you have any feedback for the game, or if you find any game breaking bugs please just post a comment on github and we will get back to you.
 Try to be as descriptive as possible and error logs are extremely helpful!

 # Installation: